jakubprzydatek/Dependency_Injection_Engine/README.md

-# Created by Szymon Rysz i Jakub Przydatek
+# Created by Szymon Rysz and Jakub Przydatek

 # Dependency_Injection_Engine
 Simple inversion of control engine